DependableSystemsLab/TensorFI2/README.md

 When running from the examples in this directory, this is the YAML file that gets picked up by the injector.

-For further understanding of what each label and values mean, navigate to [conf/](https://github.com/DependableSystemsLab/TensorFI2/tree/master/conf) and check out how to set the fault injection configuration for the tests you plan to run.
+For further understanding of what each label and values mean, navigate to [conf/](https://github.com/DependableSystemsLab/TensorFI2/tree/master/conf) and check out how to set the fault injection configuration for the tests or experiments you plan to run.

 ### Usage